greggman/virtual-webgl/README.md

 or maintain it.
 If you find a problem feel free to file an issue but I can't promise I can spend anytime addressing it.
 Pull requests are more welcome or just fork it.

+One other thing you could do with this is share resources across contexts.
+Since underneath there is really only one context from the POV of the app you can do things like

+    const gl1 = document.createElement("canvas").getContext("webgl");
+    const gl2 = document.createElement("canvas").getContext("webgl");

+    const tex1 = gl1.createTexture();

+    gl2.bindTexture(gl1.TEXTURE_2D, tex1);  // this would normally fail

+With normal WebGL contexts you can't use resources from one context in another context but with virtual contexts you can.

 ## How to use?

 Include it on your page before other scripts